Clastify logo

 Working backwards

-That is not a new equilibrium rule.
-It’s just conservation of atoms wearing an equilibrium hat.
+This is not a new equilibrium idea; it is conservation of atoms wearing an equilibrium hat.

 The small-K approximation

-When K is very small, the equilibrium position sits far on the reactant side.
+When K is very small, the equilibrium sits far to the reactant side.
 Only a small amount of reactant changes into product, so

-This shortcut is especially useful for weak acid and weak base equilibria, where only a small fraction ionizes.
-The syllabus does not expect you to solve quadratic equations here, so when the chemistry supports the approximation, that is the intended route.
+This approximation is particularly useful for weak acid and weak base equilibria, where only a small extent of ionization occurs.
+The syllabus does not expect you to solve quadratic equations here, so use the approximation when the chemistry justifies it.

 Link to pH calculations